daverosoff/degd/schedules/problems.md

 % Math 352 Weekly Problems: Spring 2014

+### Weekly 4: March 10--March 14

+No weekly problems this week to hand in, but make sure you are getting enough practice.
+The textbook has plenty of exercises if WeBWorK doesn't have enough.

 ### Weekly 3: March 3--March 7

 Due Friday, March 7 (no WeBWorK for these topics)